Order of the Bath: Restructuring in 1815

-In January 1815, after the end of the Peninsular War, the Prince Regent (later George IV) expanded the Order of the Bath to the end that those Officers who have had the opportunities of signalising themselves by eminent services during the late war may share in the honours of the said Order, and that their names may be delivered down to remote posterity, accompanied by the marks of distinction which they have so nobly earned.
+In January 1815, after the end of the Peninsular War, the Prince Regent (later George IV) expanded the Order of the Bathto the end that those Officers who have had the opportunities of signalising themselves by eminent services during the late war may share in the honours of the said Order, and that their names may be delivered down to remote posterity, accompanied by the marks of distinction which they have so nobly earned.

 The Order was now to consist of three classes: Knights Grand Cross, Knights Commander, and Companions.
+At the same time, the large and small Naval Gold Medals were suspended, while the bearers became Knights Commander and Companions, respectively.
 The existing Knights Companion (of which there were 60) became Knight Grand Cross; this class was limited to 72 members, of which twelve could be appointed for civil or diplomatic services.
 The military members had to be of the rank of at least major-general or rear admiral.
 The Knights Commander were limited to 180, exclusive of foreign nationals holding British commissions, up to ten of whom could be appointed as honorary Knights Commander.
 They had to be of the rank of lieutenant-colonel or post-captain.
 The number of Companions was not specified, but they had to have received a medal or been mentioned in despatches since the start of the war in 1803.
 A list of about 500 names was subsequently published.
-Two further officers were appointed, an "Officer of arms attendant on the Knights Commanders and Companions", and a "Secretary appertaining to the Knights Commanders and Companions".
+Two further officers were appointed, an 'Officer of arms attendant on the Knights Commanders and Companions', and a 'Secretary appertaining to the Knights Commanders and Companions'.
 The large increase in numbers caused some complaints that such an expansion would reduce the prestige of the Order.